avast/marathon-vault-plugin/README.md

 ### Private path to a secret

 For a private secret source path, a Vault path is constructed as `<privatePathRoot>/<marathon path and service name>/<path from the secret source>`.
-E.g., with `secret/marathon` as a value configured in `privatePathRoot`, and `abc/xyz@password` as the secret source of an application with Marathon id `test/test-app`, the resulting Vault path will be `secret/maratahon/test/test-app/abc/xyz`, field name `password`.
-This concept will guarantee that secrets can not be read from other applications, but on the other hand it identical secrets will be needed to be stored multiple times in Vault (separately for each Marathon application).
+E.g., with `secret/marathon` as a value configured in `privatePathRoot`, and `abc/xyz@password` as the secret source of an application with Marathon id `test/test-app`, the resulting Vault path will be `secret/marathon/test/test-app/abc/xyz`, field name `password`.
+This concept will guarantee that secrets cannot be read from other applications, but on the other hand identical secrets will need to be stored multiple times in Vault (separately for each Marathon application).

 ## Installation